Welcome to the Media Center at Tucker Elementary

 All copyright laws and Houston Country School Board policies will be followed relative to the use of materials and software in the school.
 More detailed information is available upon request.

 One of the goals of the Media Center is to offer the highest quality of services and resources to our students, faculty and staff.
 To evaluate and improve the operations and resources, annual surveys may be given to the faculty, staff and students.
 The information from the surveys is used as a guide to indicate improvement or change.

 More about me!

 My name is Kelly Sapp.
 I am a certified teacher.
 I have taught every grade from Kindergarten-8th grade.
-I am married with 3 sons.
-One is in the Army, one is in college and one is in 8th grade.
+I am married with 3 sons and a daughter.
 I have a Bachelors in Elementary, Masters in Middle School, Media Specialist certification, and a Specialist in Instructional Technology.
 I am excited to work with you children this year.